What is an aquarium water conditioner?

 The best aquarium water conditioner for fish

-It is hard to say which one is the best since all of the aquarium water conditioners can effectively neutralize chlorine and chloramines in the tap water.
+It is hard to say which one is the best since all of the aquarium water conditioners can efficiently neutralize chlorine and chloramines in the tap water.
 There is not much difference since they all have the very similar chemical makeup.
 In other words, they all do the very same main job really well.
-Their secondary functions are not as important.
+Their secondary functions are not as essential.
 All the talks of which aquarium water conditioner work the best is no more than personal opinion and preference.
 Which one to buy is entirely up to you.
 You can’t go wrong with any of the top brands.
-However, amongst all the current aquarium water conditioners on the market, SeaChem Prime has the highest concentration, and thus making it the most cost effective.
+However, amongst all the current aquarium water conditioners on the market, SeaChem Prime has the highest concentration.
+Therefore, making it the most cost-effective.
 It is my personal favorite.